Devesh251298/Decision_trees/README.md

     2. After performing nested 10-fold cross-validation with pruning

         2.1.
-Evaluation metrics on clean dataset and average depth of the tree
+Evaluation metrics on clean dataset and average depth of the tree after pruning

-            2.1.1.
-Before pruning

-            2.1.2.
-After pruning

         2.2.
-Evaluation metrics on noisy dataset and average depth of the tree
+Evaluation metrics on noisy dataset and average depth of the tree after pruning

-            2.2.1.
-Before pruning

-            2.2.2.
-After pruning

 # Description of scripts